Seatis/my-teaching-materials/java-testing/1-junit/workshop/Workshop01.md

 - Run the test
 - Change the expected value to make the test failing
 - Run the test
-- Fix the returned value for to make the test succeeding again
+- Fix the returned value to make the test succeeding again